Skip to content

 : The research code is available as a Python package.
 For its setup and API reference, see the section Research Code.

-If you use this code or data, please cite the following paper (Hofmann et al. Human-aligned deep and sparse encoding models of dynamic 3D face similarity perception.
+If you use this code or data, please cite the following paper (Hofmann et al. Dynamic presentation in 3D modulates face similarity judgments.
 PsyArXiv.
-2024):
+2025):

 }

-Simon M. Hofmann*, Anthony Ciston, Abhay Koushik, Felix Klotzsche, Martin N. Hebart, Klaus-Robert Müller, Arno Villringer, Nico Scherf, Anna Hilsmann, Vadim V. Nikulin, Michael Gaebler
+Simon M. Hofmann*, Anthony Ciston, Abhay Koushik, Felix Klotzsche, Martin N. Hebart, Klaus-Robert Mรผller, Arno Villringer, Nico Scherf, Anna Hilsmann, Vadim V. Nikulin, Michael Gaebler

 This study was conducted at the Max Planck Institute for Human Cognitive and Brain Sciences as part of the NEUROHUM project.